jedahan/collections-api/readme.md

+# ⚠️ the museum api has changed a bunch, this needs a rewrite

 # scrapi, a metropolitan museum collections api

 [scrAPI.org](http://scrapi.org) is an api that grabs object information from the metropolitan museum's [collections](http://metmuseum.org/collection) website.